On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Introduction

 Denote with $\mathcal{P}$ a finite set of $P$ categorical variables.
 Observations from $\mathcal{P}$ can be arranged as counts in a $P$-way contingency table.
 Denote the cell counts as $n_i$, $i=1,\dots,n_{ll}$.
+We use the `$ll$' indicator to allude to the log-linear model that will describe these counts.
 A Poisson distribution is assumed for the counts so that $E(n_i)=\mu_i$.
 A Poisson log-linear interaction model $\mbox{log}(\bfmu) = X_{ll} \bflambda$ is a generalized linear model that relates the expected counts to $\mathcal{P}$.
 Assuming that one of the categorical variables, denoted with $Y$, is binary, a logistic regression can also be fitted with $Y$ as the outcome, and all or some of the remaining $P-1$ variables as covariates.
-We write, $\mbox{logit}(\bfp) = X_{lt} \bfbeta$, $\bfp=(p_1,\dots,p_{n_{lt}})$, using the `$lt$' indicator for the logistic model, as opposed to the `$ll$' indicator for the log-linear model.
+We write, $\mbox{logit}(\bfp) = X_{lt} \bfbeta$, $\bfp=(p_1,\dots,p_{n_{lt}})$, using the `$lt$' indicator for the logistic model.
 Here, $p_i$ denotes the conditional probability that $Y=1$ given covariates $X_{lt(i)}$, and $\bfbeta$ is a vector of parameters.